MIPS/gcc/power7-meissner/gcc/config/rs6000/vsx.md

 ;; Load/store with update
 ;; Define insns that do load or store with update.
-Because VSX only has ;; reg+reg addressing, pre-decrement or pre-inrement is unlikely to be ;; generated.
+Because VSX only has ;; reg+reg addressing, pre-decrement or pre-increment is unlikely to be ;; generated.
 ;;
 ;; In all these cases, we use operands 0 and 1 for the register being